rwoll/CS051Proposal/LAB_STARTER.md

    Hit return.
    Then copy and paste the following:
    ```
-   python configure_git.py
+   sudo ython configure_git.py
    ```
    Hit return.
+   You will be prompted for your password.
+Enter the password for the lab computer and hit return.
-   Enter the information as it prompts you to and hit return after each prompt.
+   Enter the remaining information as it prompts you to and hit return after each prompt.
 6. Right click on the "Lab01 [fa2015 master]" project in the *Project Explorer* panel.
 Then click on **Team** *>* **Show in Repositories View**.
 The *Git Repositories* view should open.